CGCL-codes/MHSim/README.md

 The simulation results can be found in zsim.out.
 We note that the applications without cblas_sgemm functions do not work in the MBA since the MBA mainly accelerates the MVM operations.

 You can also integrate the MHSim with other application to simulate the computation error of memristor crossbar arrays.
-You can run the instruction below to compile a .so file:
+You can run the instructions below to compile a .so file:

 ```sh
 $ cd MHSim/NeuroSim